Woolly mammoth: Exploitation

 Woolly mammoth ivory was used to create art objects.
 Several Venus figurines, including the Venus of Brassempouy and the Venus of Lespugue, were made from this material.
 Weapons made from ivory, such as daggers, spears, and a boomerang, are known.
-A 2019 study found that woolly mammoth ivory was the most suitable bony material for the production of big game projectile points during the Late Plesistocene.
-To be able to process the ivory, the large tusks had to be chopped, chiseled, and split into smaller, more manageable pieces.
-Some ivory artefacts show that tusks had been straightened, and how this was achieved is unknown.
+A 2019 study found that woolly mammoth ivory was the most suitable bony material for producing big game projectile points during the Late Pleistocene.
+To process the ivory, the large tusks had to be chopped, chiseled, and split into smaller, more manageable pieces.
+Some ivory artifacts show that tusks had been straightened, and how this was achieved is unknown.

+Woolly mammoths were an important food source for both modern humans and Neanderthals.
 Several woolly mammoth specimens show evidence of being butchered by humans, which is indicated by breaks, cut marks, and associated stone tools.
-How much prehistoric humans relied on woolly mammoth meat is unknown, since many other large herbivores were available.
+How much prehistoric humans relied on woolly mammoth meat is unknown since many other large herbivores were available.
 Many mammoth carcasses may have been scavenged by humans rather than hunted.
 Some cave paintings show woolly mammoths in structures interpreted as pitfall traps.
 Few specimens show direct, unambiguous evidence of having been hunted by humans.
 A Siberian specimen with a spearhead embedded in its shoulder blade shows that a spear had been thrown at it with great force.

-At a site in southern Polan that contains bones from over 100 mammoths, stone spear tips have been found embedded in bones, and many stone spear points in the site were damaged from impact against mammoth bones, indicating that mammoths were the major prey for people at the time.
+At a site in southern Poland that contains bones from over 100 mammoths, stone spear tips have been found embedded in bones, and many stone spear points in the site were damaged from impact against mammoth bones, indicating that mammoths were the major prey for people at the time.
 A specimen from the Mousterian age of Italy shows evidence of spear hunting by Neanderthals.
 The juvenile specimen nicknamed "Yuka" is the first frozen mammoth with evidence of human interaction.
-It shows evidence of having been killed by a large predator, and of having been scavenged by humans shortly after.
-Some of its bones had been removed, and were found nearby.
+It shows evidence of having been killed by a large predator and scavenged by humans shortly after.
+Some of its bones had been removed and were found nearby.
 A site near the Yana River in Siberia has revealed several specimens with evidence of human hunting, but the finds were interpreted to show that the animals were not hunted intensively, but perhaps mainly when ivory was needed.
-Two woolly mammoths from Wisconsin, the "Schaefer" and "Hebior mammoths", show evidence of having been butchered by Palaeoamericans.
+Two woolly mammoths from Wisconsin, the "Schaefer" and "Hebior mammoths", show evidence of having been butchered by Paleo-Indians.